IdeasoftLabs/http-batch-client/README.md

 ## Important Note:
 This is only a client implementation.
 Your api service should supports batch request.
+If you are using Symfony 2.8+, you can use https://github.com/mustafaileri/http-batch-bundle for server implementation.
 ## How to use http-batch-client
 You can create a batch request client and send your requests to batch endpoint and use it via client.
 ```php